csswizardry/csswizardry.github.com/_posts/2017-03-16-configuring-git-and-vim.md

 $ git commit
 ```

+This template works across all text editors (i.e. you don’t have to be using
+Vim), and will automatically pre-populate the commit message with your chosen
+placeholder text, ready for you to fill in and customise.

 The benefits of a template are manifold, but the main points for me are:

 1. **Process** is adhered to every time you make a commit.